STORM: An Integrated Framework for Fast Joint-Space Model-Predictive Control for Reactive Manipulation: Problem Definition

 where $\termcost(\cdot)$ is a terminal cost function that serves as a coarse approximation of the cost-to-go beyond the horizon.
 An action is sampled from $\pi_{\phi^{*}}$ and the optimization is performed again from the resulting state after applying the action to the robot.
 The optimization is hot-started from the solution at the previous timestep by using a \textit{shift} operator, which allows MPC to produce good solutions with few iterations of optimization (usually 1 in practice).

-In the next section, we first introduce the sampling-based MPC technique to solving the optimization in Eq.~\ref{eq:mpc_problem} and discuss the objective function, policy classes, and update equations.
+In the next section, we first introduce a sampling-based MPC technique to solving the optimization in Eq.~\ref{eq:mpc_problem} and discuss the objective function, policy class, and update equations.
 We then present our approach for applying it to manipulation problems.
-An overview of the notation used in the paper are presented in Table~\ref{tab:notation}.
+An overview of the notation used in the paper is presented in Fig.~\ref{fig:notation_algorithm}.